Certora/Documentation/docs/ref-manual/cvl/expr.md

 ----------------

-CVL provides the same basic arithmetic, comparison, bitwise, and logical operations for basic types that solidity does.
+CVL provides the same basic arithmetic, comparison, bitwise, and logical operations for basic types that solidity does, with a few differences listed in this section and the next.
 The [precedence and associativity rules][operators] are standard.

 [operators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table